 Food Allergies / Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
 Announced meal times are always approximate depending on how the day unfolds.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.

 Miscellaneous: Other than the occasional mosquito, biting insects are not common on this tour.
 Tap water is not safe to drink and should be avoided at all times.
-Bottled water (which the leader provides at meal times and on our vehicle), soft drinks, and beer are widely available.
+Bottled water (which the leader provides at meal times and on our vehicle) and soft drinks are widely available.
 Mild upset stomachs, often brought on simply by a change of diet, can be hard to avoid in India.

 CLIMATE: Daytime temperatures will range from about 78-95°F. However, temperatures can drop to 60°F during the early morning and late afternoon, when we will be out on game drives at Velavadar, in the Little Rann of Kutch, and in the Gir Lion Sanctuary and National Park.
 Moreover, since we’ll be exploring these areas in open-topped jeeps, the wind chill can make it feel quite cold.